15 February, 2019

-If you’re reading this then you likely either have, or will soon have, an app on the market.
+If you’re reading this, then you likely either have, or will soon have, an app on the market.

 As the famous saying goes from Peter Drucker “If You Can’t Measure It, You Can’t Improve It”.

-In order to perform an analysis, a tool needs to gather the data.
+To perform an analysis, a tool needs to gather the data.

-Quantitative data points are numerical in nature.
+Quantitative data points are numerical.

 Qualitative data allows you to make better decisions on the User Experience of your app by enabling you to evaluate opinions that surface in your team.

 Examples of qualitative tools are: UXCam, FullStory and ClickTale.